 Common Securities Fraud Claims

 It can be difficult to determine whether investment losses are a result of securities fraud, negligence, or other types of bad behavior, or whether the losses are simply due to normal market fluctuations.
 If you have suffered investment losses and are considering filing a securities fraud claim, it is important to thoroughly analyze your claim to determine whether you have a potential claim for which you may recover.
-Common types of disputes include:
+Common types of disputes our securities fraud attorneys see include:

 - Breach of Fiduciary Duty: The legal obligation that advisors act in the best interests of clients is known as a “fiduciary duty.”
 A claim for breach of fiduciary duty contends that the advisor’s actions were not careful or loyal to his or her client, and therefore, not in the client’s best interest.
 Firms are required to research every security it offers to ensure that it is a sound investment and that it is suitable for the firm’s client base.
 This is required to enable firms to maintain control of the products offered by their representatives and to properly supervise what products are being recommended to the firm’s clients.
 Firms are required to supervise their advisors and can be held responsible for investor losses as a result of their failure to supervise when advisors breach their fiduciary duty to clients.

-- Misrepresentation or Omission of Facts: Brokers are prohibited from omitting material facts, making misrepresentations, and other types of securities fraud.
-Even if it was an honest mistake, it does not excuse the fact that it caused you to lose money.
-You may be entitled to recovery of your losses whether they were the result of mistake or fraud.
+- Misrepresentation or Omission of Material Information: Financial advisors are prohibited from omitting material facts or making misrepresentations about any investments they recommend.
+Even if it was an honest mistake, it does not excuse the fact that it caused you to suffer losses.
+You may be entitled to recovery of your losses whether the misrepresentation or omission was the result of mistake or fraud.

-- Unsuitable Investment Recommendations: Under FINRA Rule 2111, financial advisors and brokerage firms are required to have a reasonable basis to believe that any investment recommendations are suitable for their customers.
+- Unsuitable Investment Recommendations: Not all investment opportunities are appropriate for all investors.
+Brokerage firms and financial advisors have a duty to only recommend investments that are suitable for the investor.
+FINRA Rule 2111 requires financial advisors and brokerage firms to have a reasonable basis to believe that any investment recommendations are suitable.
 If a broker recommends an unsuitable investment to an individual, then that person may be subjected to unnecessary risk and suffer losses.